RFM Analysis: Learn more about your customers and RFM Segmentation

 GROUP BY customer_id

 This SQL statement does two things.
 It first groups all orders that belong to each customer, represented by the 'customer_id'.
-Following that, it calculates the total order value and the number of orders for each customer.
+Following that, the total order value and the number of orders for each customer are calculated.

 The 'SUM(order_value)' expression calculates the total spent by each customer, thus representing the 'Monetary' part of RFM.